-Point of Tax Audit u/s 44AB Special Audit u/s 142(2A)

-difference

-Requirement The tax audit is mandatory in nature The special audit is at the direction of the Assessing

-and is required to be done in all Office

-applicable case.

-Appointment of Auditor is appointed by the Auditor is appointed is appointed by the Assessing

-auditor assessee Officer with the prior approval of the Chief Commissioner or commissioner.

-Completion of Tax audit is required to be

-Audit completed on or before due date 1 3

-of furnishing return of income Officer.
-The Assessing Officer has power to extend

-5 such period on an application made by the

-assessee or suomotu.
-However, the aggregate

-period (fixed originally and extended) shall not

-exceed 180 days from the date on which such

-direction is received by the assessee.

-Form Form 3CA (or Form 3CB) with Form Form 6B

-3CD

-Fees Fees to the auditor is required to be Fees to the auditor shall be paid by the Central

-paid by the assessee Government.

-Penalty Failure to complete and furnish tax 1.5

-audit report within prescribed time attracts penalty of  10,000 u

-attracts penalty u/s 271B.
-The

-quantum of penalty is lower of the

-following:

-a.
-1⁄2% of turnover; or

-b. ₹1,50,000
+Point of difference Tax Audit u/s 44AB Special Audit u/s 142(2A) Requirement The tax audit is mandatory in nature and is required to be done in all applicable case.
+Appointment of auditor Auditor is appointed by the assessee Auditor is appointed is appointed by the Assessing Officer with the prior approval of the Chief Commissioner or commissioner.
+Completion of Audit Tax audit is required to be completed on or before due date of furnishing return of income The audit report shall be furnished by the assessee within the period specified by the Assessing Officer.
+The Assessing Officer has power to extend such period on an application made by the assessee or suomotu .
+However, the aggregate period (fixed originally and extended) shall not exceed 180 days from the date on which such direction is received by the assessee.
+Form Form 3CA (or Form 3CB) with Form 3CD Form 6B Fees Fees to the auditor is required to be paid by the assessee Fees to the auditor shall be paid by the Central Government.
+Penalty Failure to complete and furnish tax audit report within prescribed time attracts penalty u/s 271B.
+The quantum of penalty is lower of the following: a.
+1⁄2% of turnover; or b. ₹ 1,50,000 1 5